 In accordance with the decision of the Drafting Committee this section has been moved to follow the section on continuing jurisdiction.
-It prohibits a court from modifying a custody determination made consistently with this Act by another State unless the tribunal of that State determines that it no longer has jurisdiction under Section 202 or that this State would be a more convenient forum under Section 206.
+It prohibits a tribunal from modifying a custody determination made consistently with this Act by another a tribunal State unless the tribunal of that State determines that it no longer has exclusive, continuing jurisdiction under section 202 or that this State would be a more convenient forum under Section 207.
 The modification State is normally not authorized to determine that the original decree State has lost its jurisdiction.
 The only exception is when all parties have moved away from the original State.
-The tribunal of the modification State must have jurisdiction under Section 201.
+The tribunal of the modification State must have jurisdiction under the standards of Section 201.
+In other words the modification State must be able to exercise either "home state" or "significant connection" jurisdiction.